 Nonconforming (Grandfather) Rights

-- Nonconforming uses of land.
-These are land uses that would not be permitted under current regulations, but which were established before the regulations went into effect.
+- These are uses of buildings, or land that would not be permitted under current regulations, but which were established before the regulations went into effect.

 Encroachments into required yard setbacks that existed prior to January 1, 1986, may be considered legally nonconforming even if they were created after zoning.
 The process and application for obtaining a Certification of Nonconforming Encroachment are the same as for establishing conventional nonconforming rights.

 To gain recognition of nonconforming rights, a property owner must apply to the Planning Department and supply evidence to establish the nonconformity.
-See handout for "How to Establish Nonconforming Rights" and the required application form: Nonconforming Determination.
+See handout for "How to Establish Nonconforming Rights" and the application form: Nonconforming Determination.
 The Planning Department maintains files of all nonconformities that have been established.

 - To be a legal nonconformity (or in other words, to "have grandfather rights"), the lot, structure or use must have been legally established before the effective date of the zoning regulation that prohibits it.
 A twenty-year-old violation is still a violation.